OleksiiKolinko/Task-Management-App1/README.md

 }
 ```
 ### User controller
-* PUT: /api/users//{userId}/role - After register the user has role WITHOUT_ROLE, and the admin receive message about new registered user, and only admin can put roles which needs for particular user.
+* PATCH: /api/users//{userId}/role - After register the user has role WITHOUT_ROLE, and the admin receive message about new registered user, and only admin can put roles which needs for particular user.
 After admin updated roles for user, the user receive message about it.
 There are four roles: ROLE_ADMIN, ROLE_MANAGER, ROLE_USER, WITHOUT_ROLE.
 An example:
 ```json
 {
   "roles": [